Potential complications from a heart attack can vary widely, from mild to life threatening.

-Arrhythmias can develop after a heart attack as a result of damage to the muscles.
-Damaged muscles disrupt electrical signals used by the body to control the heart.
+Arrhythmias can develop after a heart attack as a result of damage to the heart muscles.
+Damaged muscles disrupt electrical signals that control the heart.

 Some arrhythmias, such as tachycardia, are mild and cause symptoms such as:

-- palpitations – the sensation of your heart racing in your chest or throat
+- palpitations – the sensation of your heart pounding, fluttering or beating irregularly, felt in your chest or throat

 - chest pain